marko-knoebl/slides/sections/react-04-jsx/35-jsx-and-security-en.md

 potential threat on the front-end: **XSS attacks**

-a malicious user submits some content to our website (e.g. in a post or on their profile page) - when others visit the site, the malicious code will be executed in the user's browser while visiting our website
+a malicious user submits some content to our website (e.g. in a post or on their profile page) - when other users visit the site, the malicious code will be executed in the other user's browser while visiting our website

 [demo for experiments](https://codesandbox.io/s/jsx-xss-attack-gzb21j)